MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/08/devtools.md

 This feature makes it easier to test the way screen reader and keyboard users experience your website or app.
 Screen readers and keyboard navigation depend on content being placed in a particular order in the source code of your website or app, so that it matches the rendered page.
 The Source Order Viewer displays potential differences in order between the rendered page and the source code.

-To turn on this experimental feature, see [Turning an experiment on or off](../../../experimental-features/index.md#turning-an-experiment-on-or-off) and choose the checkbox next to **Enable Source Order Viewer**.
+To turn on this experimental feature, see [Turning an experiment on or off](../../../experimental-features/index.md#turning-an-experiment-on-or-off) and select the checkbox next to **Enable Source Order Viewer**.

 For more information about this experiment, see [Source Order Viewer](../../../experimental-features/index.md#source-order-viewer).